Willem II’s coronation as German anti-king (Solving the Sword, Part 2)

-In the times that Willem lived in, the Papacy and the Holy Roman Emperor were constantly vying for power and riches but in the third year of his pontificate, during the Council of Lyon, 17 July 1245, Innocent IV went after then-HRE Frederick II in a big way.
-The papal bull, Ad apostolicae dignitatis apicem (Raised to the Height of Apostolic Dignity), served as final notice: Having already excommunicated him for all the various (trumped up) crimes he had committed, and now declared him a heretic and deposed and clergy throughout the empire were instructed to preach a crusade against him.
+In the times that Willem lived in, the Papacy and the Holy Roman Emperor (HRE) were constantly vying for power and riches but in the third year of his pontificate, during the Council of Lyon, 17 July 1245, Innocent IV went after then-HRE Frederick II in a big way.
+The papal bull, Ad apostolicae dignitatis apicem (Raised to the Height of Apostolic Dignity), served as final notice: Having already excommunicated him for all the various (trumped up) crimes he had committed, Innocent now declared Frederick a heretic and deposed, and clergy throughout the empire were instructed to preach a crusade against him.
 It should be noted that Frederick had also been excommunicated by Innocent IV’s predecessor, Gregory IX, so it was nothing new to him.
-Words failed to have the desired immediate effect, so Innocent turned to force instead, backing Heinrich Raspe, landgrave of Thuringia, as anti-king and sending him to invade Frederick’s home territory of Sicily and kill him, but though there was some initial progress, the gambit did not succeed: At the end of the next year it was Heinrich not Frederick who was dead, and a new catspaw was needed to advance the papal ambitions.
+When words failed to have the desired immediate effect, the pope turned to force instead, backing Heinrich Raspe, landgrave of Thuringia, as anti-king and sending him to invade Frederick’s home territory of Sicily and kill him, but though there was some initial progress, the gambit did not succeed: At the end of the next year it was Heinrich rather than Frederick who was dead, and a new catspaw was needed to advance the papal ambitions.

 On the other side, under some duress, Frederick II issued the Statutum in favorem principum (Statutes in Favor of the Princes), which essentially declared the independence of the various secular princes under his rule.
 This, together with his denial of papal authority, allowed the various kingdoms in the empire to essentially do as they wished, and made him popular with them as long as he stayed out of their affairs and kept the clergy out as well.

-Henry II of Brabant was first choice for the next anti-king, but he pointed the papal envoys toward his young and talented nephew for the role instead.
+Henry II of Brabant was the first choice for the next anti-king, but he pointed the papal envoys toward his young and talented nephew for the role instead.
 They conferred with all the parties involved and soon had a decision.
-On the 3rd of October 1247 the archbishops of the Lower Rhine, headed by Archbishop Conrad of Cologne as well as some other clerics, met in Worringen to elect the 19-year-old Willem as their new German king.
-Note that Roman King, German King, and Holy Roman Emperor were used essentially synonymously.
+On the 3rd of October 1247, the archbishops of the Lower Rhine, headed by Archbishop Conrad of Cologne and some other clerics, met in Worringen to elect the 19-year-old Willem as their new German king.
+Note that Roman King, German King, and HRE were used essentially synonymously.
 I’ve generally used German King to avoid confusion, and also because the schism was essentially a north/ south one, corresponding roughly to modern Germany/ Italy.

 Certainly Innocent seems not to have disappointed.
 Just as Heinrich had before him, he went immediately to battle, conquering the forces of Frederick’s son and successor, Conrad IV, in Kaiserswerth and Dortmund early in 1248.
 Frederick responded by shifting his focus back to the Italian peninsula and southern Germany, with one notable exception.